 All fields are required.

-- Catholicism.
+- .
 The Catholic Church instructs that the deceased be laid to rest in a cemetery.
-If cremation is selected, remains are to be buried or placed into a mausoleum or columbarium, rather than scattered or kept at home.
+If cremation is selected, ashes are to be buried or placed into a mausoleum or columbarium, rather than scattered or kept at home.
 In some areas, the Catholic Church provides cemetery gardens or mausoleums that have been consecrated and are considered sacred ground.
 In other areas, a priest can perform a service and bless the gravesite.

 - Greek Orthodoxy.
 The Greek Orthodox Church considers cremation a desecration of the body.
 The deceased must be buried in the ground; embalming is a common practice.
 Organ donations and autopsies are allowed.